Actindo-AG/Documentation/RetailSuiteAccounting/Integration/06_ManageFixedBookings.md

 ![Select fixed posting batch](../../Assets/Screenshots/RetailSuiteAccounting/Settings/FixedBookings/EditFixedBookingBatch.png "[Select fixed posting batch]")

 1. Click the *Fixed posting batch* drop-down list and select the fixed posting batch to which you want to add a fixed posting.
-    The *Fixed postings &ndash; Batch* window is displayed.
+    The *Fixed postings &ndash; Batch "Batch name"* window is displayed.

     > [Info] If the window is not automatically displayed, click the [EDIT] button to display it.